malaraer/Project1_ElKStack/README.md

   tasks:
   ...
   ```
+  - Run the playbook, and navigate to //http://40.77.108.39:5601/app/kibana#/home
+  - Navigate to the filebeat installation page on the ELK server GUI
+  - Scroll to the bottom of the page and click Verify incoming data and you should see the following:
+  -
 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._